Balance Sheet Format in Excel, PDF, Word

 Long-Term Liabilities:

-Owner’s Equity (or Stockholders’ Equity for corporations):
+Owner’s Equity (or Stockholders Equity for corporations):

-Owner’s equity = Assets – Liabilities
+Formula: Owner’s Equity = Assets − Liabilities

-• Money invested by the business owner
+• Capital Invested – Money contributed by the owner.

 GST Report